 Who is our service for?

-We have a wide range of staff in each area giving us a better chance of meeting someone's health and social care needs.
-We have Community Psychiatric Nurses, Psychologists, Social Workers, Community Care Officers and Occupational Therapists as well as Consultant Psychiatrics working in the teams.
+We have a wide range of staff in each team giving us a better chance of meeting someone's mental health needs.
+There are Community Psychiatric Nurses, Psychologists, Community Recovery Workers, Support Time and Recovery Workers, Occupational Therapists and Technicians.
+Consultant Psychiatrists and their medical teams work closely with the teams.

-We also work together with many local organisations in the community.
-These organisations can help people with such things as housing, benefits, leisure activities, and healthcare.
-For example, we work with Job Brokers.
-Job Brokers help people who have had mental health problems get back into work and training.
+We work with and signpost into many local partner organisations in the community.
+These organisations can help people with housing, benefits, leisure activities, employment and support.

-We hope that the recovery journey will take as short a time as possible, however, in some cases this may take some time.
-There are also times when we may have to refer people into one of our other services, because they need a different kind of support.
+We hope that the recovery journey will take as short a time as possible, however, there are also times when we may have to refer people into one of our other teams or services because they need a different kind of support.

-Outside of normal working hours, service users with care plans should contact the Crisis Resolution and Home Treatment Team on 0121 543 4100.
-Service Users without plans should contact their GP.
+Outside of normal working hours, the Crisis Resolution and Home Treatment Team should be contacted on 0121 543 4100 and/or contact their GP.

 The Trust has a Carers’ Team who can support carers of adults with mental health problems.
-We may be able to help a carer get in touch with this team.
+We can refer carers into this team for an assessment and support with their agreement.

 Telephone: 0121 543 4292